-The [Governing Body/Board of Trustees] will assign the [school/academy/federation/trust] to a Headteacher group (see Appendix 1).
+The Governing Body will assign the Cambois Primary School to a Headteacher group (see Appendix 1).

-The [Governing Body/Board of Trustees] will review and determine the headteacher’s pay range at any time it sees fit, including when whenever it proposes to appoint a new headteacher, including where the headteacher becomes responsible and accountable for more than one school in a federation/trust on a permanent basis.
+The Governing Body will review and determine the headteacher’s pay range at any time it sees fit, including when whenever it proposes to appoint a new headteacher, including where the headteacher becomes responsible and accountable for more than one school in a federation/trust on a permanent basis.

-The [Governing Body/Board of Trustees] determine the senior leadership range(s), where appropriate and will take into account the level of responsibility and accountability of the post, whether the senior leaders are responsible for more than one [school/academy] and whether there are difficulties in recruiting to the [school/academy/federation/trust].
+The Governing Body determine the senior leadership range(s), where appropriate and will take into account the level of responsibility and accountability of the post, whether the senior leaders are responsible for more than one Cambois primary School and whether there are difficulties in recruiting to the Cambois Primary School.
 The range will be in accordance with the school’s unit total.

 7.0 Pay Reviews

-The [Governing Body/Board of Trustees] will ensure that each teacher’s salary is reviewed annually, with effect from 1 September and no later than 31 October (31 December for headteachers) each year.
+The Governing Body will ensure that each teacher’s salary is reviewed annually, with effect from 1 September and no later than 31 October (31 December for headteachers) each year.
 Each teacher will be given a written statement setting out their salary and any other financial benefits to which they are entitled no later than one month after the date of the determination.

 Reviews may take place at other times of the year to reflect any changes in circumstances or job description that lead to a change in the basis for calculating a teacher’s pay.
 A written statement will be given after any review and where applicable will give information about the basis on which it was made.

-Where a pay determination leads or may lead to the start of a period of safeguarding, the [Governing Body/Board of Trustees] will give the required notification as soon as possible and no later than one month after the date of the determination.
+Where a pay determination leads or may lead to the start of a period of safeguarding, the Governing Body will give the required notification as soon as possible and no later than one month after the date of the determination.

 8.0 Pay Determination on Appointment

-The [Name of Committee/Panel/Group of Governors/Trustees] will determine the pay range for a vacancy prior to advertising it.
+The Cambois Primary Schoolwill determine the pay range for a vacancy prior to advertising it.

-On appointment, the [Name of Committee/Panel/Group of Governors/Trustees] will determine the starting salary within that range to be offered to the successful candidate.
-On making such determinations, the [Name of Committee/Panel/Group of Governors/Trustees] must have given consideration to this pay policy and to the teacher’s particular post and will take into account the following factors, as relevant to the post: [the following is the DfE suggestion and may be amended or added to:]
+On appointment, the Cambois Primary School will determine the starting salary within that range to be offered to the successful candidate.
+On making such determinations, the Cambois Primary School must have given consideration to this pay policy and to the teacher’s particular post and will take into account the following factors, as relevant to the post:

 the nature of the post;